Skip to main content

 YES!!
 Visit a few if you want.
 Contact the school's Admissions Office and ask for an appointment or sign up for a tour of the campus.
 Tell them, in advance of your visit, what your interests are and ask if they can arrange for you to meet with someone who is very knowledgeable about your potential major.

 NO!
-The Guaranteed Admissions Program (GAP) is just one way for a student to transfer.
+Guaranteed admissions is just one way for a student to transfer.
 It is more formal than going through the "regular" transfer process.

 STUDENTS MUST: